William D. Russell (historian): Academic career

 Russell graduated from Graceland in 1960.
 He later received a masters of divinity (M.Div.) from the Saint Paul School of Theology and a J.D. from the University of Iowa.

-Russell served as editor of Courage: A Journal of History, Thought, and Action throughout its entire run from 1970–73.
+Russell served as editor of Courage: A Journal of History, Thought, and Action throughout its entire run from 1970 to 1973.
 He was a founding member of the John Whitmer Historical Association and has served as the organization's president (1977) and executive secretary (1979–81).
 He also served as editor of the John Whitmer Historical Association Journal (1984–85).
 Russell was one of the original three Community of Christ historians to join the Mormon History Association and he later served as president of that organization.

 Russell's first book Treasure in Earthen Vessels an Introduction to the New Testament was published in 1966 by Herald Publishing House.
 Since that time his research on the Latter Day Saint movement has been published widely in journals, but the only book-length study that has appeared is his 2008 edited volume, Homosexual Saints: The Community of Christ Experience.